Maturity and Moxy?

 The look on his face was almost one of disbelief—mostly I think because he was having difficulty imagining a life without the internet, or it could be that he thought I was making it up.
 Anyway, I did explain to him that in the early 90’s we used a BBS or bulletin board system that people accessed using modems and phone lines.
 That really made him scratch his head.

-I did go on to share that from those olden days I had managed to go on to manage numerous other projects including the build of a national portal and a complex site designed to support community leadership.
+I did go on to share that from those olden days I had gone on to manage numerous other projects including the build of a national portal and a number of complex sites designed to support community leadership.

 Along the way, there were significant and powerful learnings.